josephanz/cse134b/template/README.md

 		Our web app is packaged as an android application, mac application, window application, and linux application.
 These can be found in the platform directory inside the zip or github.
 We were not able to create an ios application because we did not have an Apple developer's key.
 However, we do have screenshots when using the Phonegap application to display our webapp on ios for a poc.
 The android application currently does not work with Parse, this is because we are using the javascript api instead of an android api.
 Similarly, we have screenshots of the android application using the phonegap application on an android device.

 	Issues:
 		Notifications do not work properly when they are packaged for other platforms.

 		On Internet Explorer, the web app has to be hosted on a server for the Internet Explorer's pinned sites to work.

-		Some issues we encountered were

 		The intended use of the icon image upload is: our application gives the user two default icons and the option for the user to upload his or her own image.
 The uploaded image overwrites the previously user-uploaded image if one exists.

 		If you select one of our default images, and then go to edit.
 In the image selection, it would show that image selected twice.
 One refers to the original image, the other refers to what is currently selected.

 Homework 4:
 	Work Done: